nikhil-x-gupta/visual-ai/register/model/README.md

 1. The script requires model and its version organized in certain directory structure.
 See example.
 2. The model files must be named based on framework and version.
 See example.

-#### publish.definition.json
+#### model.publish.definition.json
 1. Follow the guideline as described in IEAM doc
-2. This application uses `description` field and organizes the meta information that is passed to the application by the publisher and is used by the application.
+2. Uses several fields to capture some meta information that is passed to the application by the publisher, and to be used by the application.
+3. This application uses `description` field specifically and has guidelines for few other fields.

+**objectID** - User specified unique objectID used in `-i` option of `hzn mms` commands.
+I use ML model file name.

+**objectType** - User specified obejctType used in `-t` option of `hzn mms` commands.
+I use `mmsmodel` for ML models

 **description and sub-fields**

 - subdir  : Subdirectory to organize delivered model. **Used by the application.**

 - fmwk    : ML model framework (Can be used by the application.
 Currently not used)